EEA-sensors/parallel-gps/README.md

 Installation
 ------------
 Clone or download the project
-Run `python setup.py [install|develop]` depending on the level of installation you want
+Run `python setup.py [install|develop]` depending on the level of installation you want.
+Note that in order to use the GPU capabilities you will need to install a tensorflow compatible CUDA version.
 Note that the `requirements.txt` file is a superset of what is actually necessary to use the library and also packages required for unittesting only.